mjpritchard/my-1.9.0-site/content/docs/getting-started/present-ssh-key.md

   (once you're confident that it's working correctly, you could set `-StartupType Automatic`)

-  - Load your key into the ssh-agent
+  - Load your key into the `ssh-agent`

   Load the key from where it's saved: this should be your `.ssh` directory in your home directory.
-Storing it elsewhere can cause permissions problems.
+Storing it elsewhere can cause problems with permissions.

-  Note that the windows environment variable `%USERPROFILE%` is `${env:USERPROFILE}` in PowerShell.
+  Note that the Windows environment variable `%USERPROFILE%` is `${env:USERPROFILE}` in PowerShell.
 In this example, we're in that directory already, so we can just use the relative path `.ssh\` to the key.
-But the full path would be `${env:USERPROFILE}\.ssh\id_ecdsa_jasmin`
+But the full path would be `${env:USERPROFILE}\.ssh\id_ecdsa_jasmin`.

-  {{< command prompt="PS C:\Users\User>" shell="powershell" >}}
+  {{<command prompt="PS C:\Users\User>" shell="powershell">}}
   ssh-add .ssh\id_ecdsa_jasmin
   (out)Enter passphrase for <path to key>: ## right-click to paste your passphrase, then press return (out)Identity added: (<path to key>)
-  {{< /command >}}
+  {{</command>}}

-  Once you have loaded your key this way, and if you have set the Windows OpenSSH Authentication Agent service to start automatically, then next time you restart windows, your key will load automatically when you log in to Windows.
+  Once you have loaded your key this way, and if you have set the Windows OpenSSH Authentication Agent service to start automatically, then next time you restart Windows, your key will load automatically when you log in to Windows.
 You should consider whether that is the desired behaviour, considering any shared use of that machine, and you should protect your Windows login with strong security.

-  {{< /nav-item >}}
+  {{</nav-item >}}
-  {{< nav-item title="Mac" >}}
+  {{<nav-item title="Mac">}}

   ## Mac

-  Mac users (OS X Leopard onwards) can optionally benefit from linking the SSH key to Keychain, which securely stores the passphrase as well.
+  Mac users (OS X Leopard onwards) can benefit from linking the SSH key to Keychain, which securely stores the passphrase as well.
 This means that even after a reboot, your SSH key is always available in any terminal session automatically.
 You can do this by running `ssh-add` with `--apple-use-keychain`: